CluelessCoder73/ExactCut-Video-Tools/README.md

 * Make sure your videos are MKV or MP4 for optimal frame accuracy.
 If they are not, remux them to one of those formats.
 LosslessCut can do this (Export options > Output container format:).
 This step is crucial for consistent frame indexing across the workflow.

 **Step 2: Organize Source Videos**
 * Put all your source videos into separate folders according to their frame rates (e.g., `23.976`, `25`, etc.).
-This helps `vdscript_info.py` & `vdscript_to_timecode_cutlist_generator.py` to process them correctly.
-I recommend getting the frame rate from LosslessCut (advanced view), or HandBrake.
+This step is necessary because all videos are processed in accordance with a predefined frame rate.
+If all your videos are the same frame rate, you can skip this step altogether & proceed to Step 3.
+*Note that (with the exception of `vdscript_info.py`), this predefined frame rate is *only* for the durations in the output cutlist files.
+All start times are obtained directly from the frame logs.
+I recommend getting the frame rate from LosslessCut (advanced view).
 DO NOT use MediaInfo for this task (it sometimes reports e.g., 59.94 fps as 60 fps).

 **Step 3: Create Proxy Videos (Optional)**
 * Create lower-resolution proxy versions of your videos using HandBrake.
 Use one of the custom presets provided with ExactCut Video Tools.